 (7) days of his/her receipt of the ballot from the secretary.

-The general membership shall be given fourteen (14) days to vote and return the ballots to the executive director.
+The general membership shall be given thirty (30) days to vote and return the ballots to the Executive Director.

-The executive director shall immediately forward the valid ballots to the chairman of the committee PAOC who shall immediately schedule an emergency meeting of the PAOC executive for the purpose of counting the ballots.
+The Executive Director shall immediately forward the valid ballots to the Chair of the PAOC committee who shall immediately schedule an emergency meeting of the PAOC Executive for the purpose of counting the ballots.

-A tie for any office will be broken by a secret ballot of those members attending the annual meeting.
+A tie for any office will be broken by a secret ballot.

-Any written secret ballots and electronic ballots shall be held by the Secretary of the PAOC, or by the Association Office, for a period of fifteen days from the count of the vote and then destroyed
+Any written secret ballots and electronic ballots shall be held by the Secretary of the PAOC, or by the Association Office, for a period of two weeks from the count of the vote and then destroyed

 A written secret ballot may be called for by a majority vote of those voting on any item of business except for elections, where it is required.

+Election Timeline

+ELECTION TIMELINE (Odd Numbered Years)

+# of Days to Complete (Jan.
+1 – May 31) = 151